-Clarence Padilla appeared as a clarinet soloist with the Des Moines Symphony in 2013 and has been a regular member of the orchestra since 2000.
-He served as the Acting Principal Clarinet for the 2010-2011 Concert Season.
-Mr. Padilla has frequently performed for Broadway touring shows including Wicked, Mary Poppins, Young Frankenstein, West Side Story, Music of Andrew Lloyd Webber, South Pacific, La Cage Aux Folles and 42nd Street.
-Mr. Padilla previously served with the Laguna Beach Festival of the Arts Orchestra, the Long Beach Municipal Band (California) and the Cedar Rapids Symphony Orchestra.
+Clarence Padilla appeared as a clarinet soloist with the Des Moines Symphony in 2013, performing Franz Krommer’s Concerto for Two Clarinets and Orchestra with principal clarinetist, Gregory Oakes.
+Padilla has been a regular member of the orchestra since 2000 and served as the Acting Principal Clarinet for the 2010-11 Concert Season.
+Mr. Padilla has frequently performed for national touring musicals including Evita, Phantom of the Opera, Wicked, Mary Poppins, Young Frankenstein, West Side Story, Music of Andrew Lloyd Webber, South Pacific, La Cage Aux Folles and 42nd Street.
+Clarence Padilla is the Conductor and Musical Director for the Des Moines Metro Concert Band, a professional wind ensemble that performs during the summer months under the auspices of the Music Under the Stars Concert Series.
+He also serves as the Personnel Manager for the Des Moines Symphony Orchestra.
+Mr. Padilla previously performed with the Laguna Beach Festival of the Arts Orchestra, the Long Beach Municipal Band (California) and the Cedar Rapids Symphony Orchestra.

-In May 2013, Professor Padilla was invited to give a solo recital, conduct and teach in residence at Minzu University in Beijing, China.
-In 2011, The Drake Trio, comprised of Padilla, colleagues Ashley Sidon (cello) and Nicholas Roth (piano) were invited by the French Ministry of Culture and The Concours Dutilleux to give 5 performances throughout France.
-In 2009, Padilla gave recitals and presented master classes throughout Beijing and Shanghai, China, under the auspices of the Drake University Chinese Cultural Exchange Program.
+In 2014, Professor Padilla served on the faculty, performed and conducted at the 25th Festival de Musica Colonial e Musica Antiga da Pro-Musica in Juiz de Fora, Brazil.
+He presented a solo recital, conducted and taught in residence at Minzu University (Beijing, China) in 2013.
+In 2011, Padilla and colleagues Ashley Sidon (cello) and Nicholas Roth (piano) were invited by the French Ministry of Culture and The Concours Dutilleux to present solo & chamber recitals throughout France.
+In 2009, Padilla gave recitals and presented master classes in Beijing and Shanghai, China.

-Professor Padilla was a featured soloist with the Drake University Wind Symphony at the 2012 (Central Michigan University) and 2008 (University of Nebraska, Omaha) North Central Division Conference of the College Band Director’s National Association.
-In 2005, Padilla was invited to perform at The International Congress of Clarinet and Saxophone in Acapulco, Mexico.
-Subsequently, he was invited to give a solo recital and present master classes at the National Conservatory of Mexico in 2006, and at the National University of Mexico in 2007.
+Professor Padilla was a featured soloist with the Drake University Wind Symphony at the 2008 and 2012 North Central Division Conference of the College Band Director’s National Association.
+Padilla has performed at The International Congress of Clarinet and Saxophone in Acapulco, Mexico, the National Conservatory of Mexico, and at the National University of Mexico.
 Mr. Padilla is also an active chamber musician as the clarinetist with The Drake Trio and The Polaris Wind Quintet.

 Mr. Padilla has performed with a highly varied group of artists, including Yo-Yo Ma, Itzhak Perlman, Joshua Bell, Sarah Chang, Midori, Ray Charles, Pat Boone, Marilyn McCoo, Amy Grant, Simon Estes, The Manhattan Transfer, Roger Williams, Patrick Stewart, Lee Greenwood, and conductors Michael Tilson Thomas, Bright Sheng and Lukas Foss.
 He has also recorded for the Disney Company Entertainment Division and Touchstone Pictures.

 Clarence Padilla holds a Bachelor of Music Degree from California State University, Long Beach, a Master of Music Degree in clarinet performance from the University of Southern California and has pursued doctoral studies in clarinet performance at USC where he was a student of Mitchell Lurie and David Shifrin.
 Mr. Padilla has also studied with Robert Marcellus, David Atkins, Thomas Hill, James Kanter and Virginia Wright.
-He holds professional memberships in Phi Mu Alpha Sinfonia, Pi Kappa Lambda, and an honorary membership from Mu Phi Epsilon.
-In 2011, Clarence Padilla was appointed Conductor/Musical Director for the Des Moines Metro Concert Band.
-He also serves as the Personnel Manager for the Des Moines Symphony Orchestra.
+He holds professional memberships in Phi Mu Alpha Sinfonia, Pi Kappa Lambda, and an honorary membership to Mu Phi Epsilon.

 Professor Padilla previously served on the faculty at California State University, Fullerton and held public school teaching positions in the Long Beach and Los Alamitos Unified School Districts.